top of page

 2.2 EVENT CASUALTIES

 a.
-Participants struck by a BB from a replica, in the kill radius of a replica explosive, tapped by a melee weapon from behind, or otherwise instructed by Milsim Mercs staff, must immediately exclaim “HIT!” and then considered ‘wounded’.
+Participants struck by a BB from a replica, tapped by a melee weapon from behind, or otherwise instructed by Milsim Mercs staff, must immediately exclaim “HIT!” and then considered ‘wounded’.
 ‘Wounded’ participants are required to have a dead rag or dead light clearly visible.

 b.
 Roleplaying, acting out, moaning or calling for medical aid is permitted while ‘wounded’.